Software apps and online services

 If you also plan to tinker with your hot tub you should be aware of the risks.
 While high voltage systems are interesting experimentally, they can be dangerous, and if not treated with care, respect and intelligence, they can result in fatal injuring.
 There are a bunch of guides online on how to work safely with high voltage.
 If you are not certain on what you are doing, stop now and go educate yourself.

 In this project I'm using an UniPi 1.1, but it doesn't have to be one, you could also use the Raspberry GPIOs with a relay board, the UniPi comes in handy to have a 1-Wire connection as well.
 The terminals, mounting rails and cable canals I use are not necessary but makes the cabinet look clean, one can simplify that by wiring it directly.
 The UniPi needs a 5V power supply, I use a DIN rail mounted one with 3A output current.
+The built in lights are usually powered with 15V, I've used an 12V power supply.
+As replacement of the old control panel, I used an metal plate with 6 water resistant push buttons instead.

 I am not reusing any of the built-in controller electronics, therefore I am removing them all.